Plus 14 Ways to Use Flash Drives to Promote & Empower Your Business

 - Are the recipients tech-savvy or likely to own a flash drive already?

-If they do, pick a flash drive at least equal to the one they already own (or consider a second function, like the Brookstone 3-in-1 USB Stylus Pen).
+If they do, pick a flash drive at least equal to the one they already own (or consider a trendy case like the Clip ‘n Carry USB drive).
 The most common memory sizes today are 4 GB (for tech-savvy audience) and 2 GB (for others).